Comic Fiesta

 Comic Fiesta, abbreviated as CF, is Malaysia's longest-running convention that focuses on animation, comics and games (ACG).
 Its focus is to celebrate all aspects of art and creativity (and the ever popular ACG culture).
 Comic Fiesta is usually held in December at various locations, including Kuala Lumpur Convention Centre at KLCC.
-It is an event held with the motto of "event by fans for fans", and is also currently the first and the biggest non-profit ACG convention in Malaysia, organised by a group of volunteers to bring the comic convention experience to the Malaysian audience.
+It is an event held with the motto of "event by fans for fans", and is also currently the first and the biggest ACG convention in Malaysia, organised to bring the comic convention experience to the Malaysian audience.

 History

 Comic Fiesta started as a small exhibition at the Selangor Chinese Assembly Hall in Kuala Lumpur in 2002.
 Comic Fiesta 2003 fared better with the venue being changed to the Impiana Hotel also in Kuala Lumpur (now known as Ancasa Hotel and Spa).
 With the larger space, the standing capacity was bumped to 300; double the amount of its predecessor.
 Comic Fiesta 2004 was held at the Malaysian National Visual Art Gallery.
 The next two years saw Comic Fiesta setting up shop at the prestigious Sekolah Sri Sedaya.
 Due to its strategic location (close proximity to Sunway Pyramid and easy access by public transportation), many believed that the event had finally found its home.
 It did not, but it did become the birthplace of Cosplay Chess in 2006 (now a common fixture at many local ACG events).
 Comic Fiesta was then moved to Berjaya Times Square located in Bukit Bintang.

 The seventh iteration of Comic Fiesta was held at the Sunway Convention Centre.
 Over 3,000 square metres of unobstructed function space certainly played a major role in the record number of attendees for the event.
 2008 also saw the debut of the Live Art Demonstrations and the Portfolio Review Pavilion, proving to be big hits with aspiring artists looking to break into the competitive Malaysian comics industry.

 The decision to keep and expand the Live Art Demonstrations and Portfolio Review Pavilion certainly played a part in pushing the number of visitors for CF 2009 (also at the Sunway Convention Centre) past the 7,000 mark.
 Representatives from Imaginary Friends Studios, Pekomik, Big Beak Productions, The One Academy, Limkokwing University of Creative Technology, Clazroom and MDeC participated in the industry seminars.
 Comic Fiesta 2010, held at Berjaya Times Square's Manhattan Ballroom, continued the trend and attracted over 11,000 people.